[Updated June 2017]

 And you can’t forget about food.
 First-time guests and even seasoned visitors have to ask themselves whether they should purchase a Disney Dining Plan.
 These pre-set meal plans don’t come cheap, but can save you lots of headache and even money — if you choose the right one.

-First, some background on the plans: There are five of them (Quick-Service, Dining, Deluxe Dining , Premium, and Platinum) and they can be added on when booking a Magic Your Way Vacation Package, which includes accommodation and park tickets.
+First, some background on the plans: There are three of them (Quick-Service, Dining, and Deluxe Dining) and they can be added on when booking a Magic Your Way Vacation Package, which includes accommodation and park tickets.
 For each night of the vacation, parties receive a certain number of meals for each member of the traveling group.
-This ranges from two meals per night with the Quick-Service Dining Plan, to three meals at the Deluxe, Premium, and Platinum levels.
+This ranges from two meals per night with the Quick-Service Dining Plan, to three meals at the Deluxe level.

-All of the plans include two snacks for each visitor per day (up from one per day for the Quick-Service and regular Dining plans beginning in 2017), as well as one refillable mug, per guest, to be filled at the resort hotel.
-As of 2017, meals at quick-service dining locations won’t include dessert with your entree.
+All of the plans include two snacks for each visitor per day, as well as one refillable mug, per guest, to be filled at the resort hotel.

-Here are five things to consider if you’re interested in a Disney Dining Plan:
+Here are six things to consider if you’re interested in a Disney Dining Plan:

 Am I willing to pay for meals before the trip?